 Trophy

-'Natalie Allen's performance is superb.
-Her dancing never misses its mark and she exhibits perfect control throughout...'
+"Natalie Allen's performance is superb.
+Her dancing never misses its mark, she exhibits perfect control..."

 Trophy

-I want to change the mindset of young girls and boys growing up in Australia, to show them they can be the best in the world Sam Kerr
+I want to change the mindset of young girls and boys growing up in Australia, to show them they can be the best in the world - Sam Kerr (Captain, The Matildas)

-Following the award-winning success of their first co-creation JULIA, Natalie Allen and Sally Richardson collaborate to create an dynamic new dance theatre performance.
+Following the award-winning success of their first co-creation JULIA, Natalie Allen and Sally Richardson collaborate to create an dynamic, multi-arts, site based performance.

-In conversation and through the sharing of stories, the team are generating a responsive work creating an audience experience that offers fresh perspectives on women’s’ experience on and off the field, in public and private realms.
+In conversation and through the sharing of local stories they are creating with their collaborators an audience experience that offers fresh perspectives on women’s’ lives on and off the sporting field.

-Collaborating with local communities in lutruwita/Tasmania, SA and WA, and exploring site specific sporting locations the creative team will be developing the work through a series of residencies in 2025-26.
+Collaborating with regional and remote communities, in partnership with recreation centres, sports clubs and venues, the creative team are developing the work through a series of residencies across Australia.

-I really think a champion is defined not by their wins but by how they can recover when they fall Serena Williams
+I really think a champion is defined not by their wins but by how they can recover when they fall - Serena Williams (Tennis, World Champion)

 The 2024 Paris Olympics featured the highest number of competing mothers to date, a powerful symbol of strength, resilience, and the complex intersection of elite performance and motherhood.
 The team investigate the role of sport in women and girls’ lives, as a source and a force for inspiration, independence, strength, and empowerment.
 How do we engage with competition, the dream and pursuit of being a ‘champion’, deal with recognition and achievement?
 The politics, the sexism, the pressures, the highs and lows.

 There is much to champion and celebrate as more women from all walks of life seek leadership roles in professional sport and public life, pursuing careers on and off the field.
-Concurrently, domestic violence by men directed towards women is escalating.
-Here the silent conversation around women as ‘trophies’, enduring grooming, subject to coercive control and abuse.
-We are at a critical moment where issues of sexual and gender-based violence, partner abuse and harassment is front and centre in our communities.
-This figure is much higher in regional communities, and in this space, there are no winners.
+We are also at a critical moment where issues of sexism, gender-based violence, online abuse and harassment is front and centre in our communities.

 TROPHY represents a continuation and amplification of the impact Sally and Natalie and their collaborators have made in regional Australian communities.
 By consistently generating creative outcomes that reflect diverse life experiences, they aim to bring new stories, forms, and genres to local audiences.
 Their track record of community outreach demonstrates a strong and genuine commitment to engaging with and nurturing local talent, thereby fostering a richer cultural environment.

-With 78% of regional Australians participating in weekly sporting activities,TROPHY has strong potential to be staged in sports centres across the country.
-We see future touring opportunities for regional venue/presenter collaboration in development and presentation outcomes.
+With 78% of regional Australians participating in weekly sporting activities,TROPHY will be staged in sports and recreational centres across the country.
+We are seeking future touring opportunities with regional local councils, venues and presenters collaborating in development and presentation outcomes.

-TROPHY will bring contemporary Australian life into focus, offering shared cultural experiences that foster visibility, strength, and connection, particularly for women whose stories often go unheard.
+TROPHY brings contemporary Australian life into focus, offering shared cultural experiences that foster visibility, strength, and connection, particularly for local women whose stories often go unheard.

-TROPHY will be ambitious and tender, funny and playful, raw and compelling.
+TROPHY is ambitious, tender, playful, raw and compelling.

 My aspiration is to draw inspiration from the towns and individuals, the trophy cabinets, ribbons, and honour boards we encounter along the way.
 I know this experience of place and people will evolve and transform the piece into a collaborative endeavour where members of a community become an integral part of the work.
 Be that as duet partners, storytellers, or as co-contributors to the design.
 Let's weave our stories together and create something captivating.
 Our desire to achieve, do our best, individually or as a team and represent who we are and what we are is universal.
 I want the performance to be accessible, whether it is staged on the main street, on a cricket pitch, footy field, basketball court, as the performance space, it’s all possible!
 Natalie Allen, co-creator/performer